-Jeff Duncan-Andrade, Ph.D., is Associate Professor of Raza Studies and Education at San Francisco State University.
-He is also the founder of the Roses in Concrete Community School, a community responsive lab school in East Oakland and the Community Responsive Education Group.
-As a classroom teacher and school leader in East Oakland for the past 24 years, his pedagogy has been widely studied and acclaimed for producing uncommon levels of social and academic success for students.
-Duncan-Andrade lectures around the world and has authored two books and numerous journal articles and book chapters on effective practices in schools.
-In 2015, Duncan-Andrade became a National Commission on Teaching & America’s Future (NCTAF) Commissioner and was part of the great educators invited to the White House on National Teacher Appreciation Day by President Obama in 2016.
-Duncan-Andrade has been ranked as one of the 100 most influential scholars by EdWeek RHSU Edu-Scholar Public Influence Rankings for the past three years.
+Jeff Duncan-Andrade, Ph.D., is Professor of Latina/o Studies and Race and Resistance Studies at San Francisco State University.
+He is also a founder of the Roses in Concrete Community School, a community responsive lab school in East Oakland and the Community Responsive Education Group.
+As a classroom teacher and school leader in East Oakland (CA) for the past 29 years, his pedagogy has been widely studied and acclaimed for producing uncommon levels of social and academic success for students.
+Duncan-Andrade lectures around the world and has authored numerous journal articles and book chapters on effective practices in schools.
+He has written two books and his third book with Harvard Press is due out Spring 2021.

 Allyson Tintiangco-Cubales, Ph.D., is a Professor in the College of Ethnic Studies and Educational Leadership at San Francisco State University.
 She cofounded Community Responsive Education and Teaching Excellence Network.
 She has published five books and a wide array of articles and book chapters that focus on the development of ethnic studies curriculum and community responsive pedagogy.
 Professor Tintiangco Cubales has won many awards including being named one of the 100 most influential Filipinas in the world.
 In 2014, she was also given the Community Advocacy Award from the Critical Educators for Social Justice group from the American Educational Research Association.